-- Imaging of structures with atomic resolution and defects in the structure (HRTEM),
+- atomic resolution imaging of structure and structural defects (HRTEM),

-- Imaging of magnetic domains and their mutual orientation (lorentzovská TEM),
+- imaging of magnetic domains and their mutual orientation (LTEM),